The original Northern Powerhouse

 In Leeds, you get few if any of the ‘starchitecture’ buildings of a city such as Birmingham, but as a result, you have a city that is comfortable in its own skin and has an identity that has evolved rather than jolted from one style or belief to another.

-Before we head to the two universities, we couldn’t resist a short diversion to a close-by Georgian square, Queen Square, built between 1806-22, each house with access to warehouses and workshops at the rear.
-Late 19th-century gas lampposts with fluted shafts complete the scene.
+Before we head to the two universities, we couldn’t resist a short diversion to a close-by Georgian square, Queen Square, built between 1806-22, each house originally having access to warehouses and workshops at the rear.
+Late 19th-century gas lamp posts with fluted shafts complete the scene.
 It is an architectural oasis in this part of town, but that doesn’t in anyway detract from its charm and tranquillity.

 Just across the way is the Leeds First Direct Arena, a 13,500-capacity entertainment arena.
 Opened in 2013, it makes excellent use of limited space.
 Naturally enough John Thorp had a hand in that too.
 He observed that it is particularly close in format to the Greek arena at Epidaurus.
 In both cases, the most distant seat is approximately 67 metres from the stage area.

 Having said there were few ‘starchitecture’ style buildings in Leeds, I immediately, of course, have to eat my words as we see the spectacular Broadcasting Tower (2009) across the road on the Leeds Beckett campus.
 It is clad in weathering Corten steel, which intentionally makes it look as if it is rusting away (The Angel of the North is made of the same material).
 The owners, Unite, are one of the UK’s largest operators of purpose-built student accommodation.